phoenixmcknight/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+the result will be the same because 'while' and 'repeat' both loop.
+while evaluates the condition of the loop at the start of each pass through but repeat-while evaluates its condition at the end of each pass through the loop.
 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+CONTINUE EXAMPLE

+let loopExample = 1...10
+for n in loopExample {
+if n <= 6 && n <= 7 {
+continue
+}
+print(n)
+}

+[continue] ends the current iteration of the loop but doesn't end the execution of the loop.
+This will print 7, 8 , 9 and 10 because [continue] only applies to n when it is <= 6 and <= 7.

+BREAK EXAMPLE

+let loopExample = 1...10
+for n in loopExample {
+if n >= 5 {
+break
+}
+print(n)
+}

+[break] ends the execution of the loop.
+This will print 1,2,3,4 because once n is >= 5 the loop will break.
 ***
 ## Question 17